hpi-schul-cloud/nuxt-client/docs/BestPractices.md

 - do not use uppercase-characters
 - only use one dash - right after data

-We also recommend to use refs instead of data-testids.
-But if you do that you ensure not to remove them once they are in the code... as they can be used in the component-code and for testing:
+We also recommend to use **ref**s instead of data-testids.
+But if you do that, you need to be careful when removing them... as they could be used in the component-code AND in tests:

 - [VueJs - template refs](https://vuejs.org/guide/essentials/template-refs.html)
 - [VueTestUtils - ref](https://v1.test-utils.vuejs.org/api/#ref)